 If, during the course of the repair work, it is determined that the blockage is located on City property, the homeowner will not be charged for the repair work.
 If payment has already been made for any work, the homeowner will be reimbursed.
 The reimbursement amount will be up to the amount typically paid by the City to its contractor for the same service.
 Requests for reimbursement should be directed to the City's Claims Unit.

 In some cases, repair costs may be shared between the City and the homeowner.

 Homeowners who have incurred damage to their home or its contents should contact their insurance company for assistance.
 Typically, your insurance company will submit a claim to the City for investigation/response on your behalf.
 Claims can be submitted to the City’s Claims Unit.

-If you have any questions, please contact our general claims line at 613-580-2655 or email at email@example.com.
+For more information, please contact our general claims line at 613-580-2655 or by email at firstname.lastname@example.org.